 Each year, Lonely Planet compiles a top ten list of destinations.
-For 2012, the guidebook specialist includes Taiwan in its ‘best in travel’ compilation.
-Yes, it’s for its “jaw-dropping landscape” and “museums simply bursting with treasures” but they’re not new so why is 2012 the time to visit?
-Because of Taiwan’s world-class bike paths, that’s why.
+In 2012, the guidebook specialist included Taiwan in its ‘best in travel’ compilation.
+Yes, it’s for its “jaw-dropping landscapes” and “museums bursting with treasures” but also because of Taiwan’s world-class bike paths.
+By Carlton Reid.

 According to Lonely Planet, Taiwan is worth a visit because the country is…

 “…best seen on two wheels and in recent years the authorities have embraced the biking market with surprising enthusiasm, vision and (most importantly) funding.
 This year sees the linking of thousands of kilometres of paths, including two round-the-island routes, and a host of other cycling friendly infrastructure projects.”

 That’s quite some praise for an island off the Chinese mainland that’s famous for making bikes, but not riding them.
 Taiwan has long been known as the ‘Bicycle Kingdom’ but that’s because it’s where most of the Western world’s bicycles were once built.

 Much of the low-end production has since moved to China and elsewhere in Asia but Taiwan remains a key destination for bicycle industry executives because mid- to high-end production of bikes and parts is still carried out on the island, or is controlled by Taiwanese companies.

 And now, thanks to bicycle advocacy efforts, by companies such as Giant and Merida, Taiwan is becoming a Bicycle Kingdom for real.
 Protected networks of bike paths are being built and riding a circuit of the country is becoming a rite of passage for many Taiwan residents.